 If your card has been lost, stolen or damaged you should report it to public safety immediately.
 You can do this by calling Public Safety dispatch at 971-722-4902.

 To have your card replaced, please fill out the form through the ReADY system.
 For more information about logging into and using the new ReADY system, please go to Facilities Management Services.
-There is a $10 replacement fee for lost, stolen or damaged cards.
+There is a $10 replacement fee for lost or stolen cards.
 You can pay the fee online.
 Please use Firefox or Chrome as IE will not work.

 If there are additional questions about the fee assessed for replacement cards please visit: the ID cards page.